 “So, a best case scenario is that they would understand this obvious fact now—that they will have to recreate themselves.
 We cannot just accept this phase of endless construction and expansion.
 We instead need to use the resources we have in a sober way, focus on the energy we are already harvesting, and increasing the value of that.

 “So, it would be to everyone’s benefit to collectively come to terms with the fact that we live in a very beautiful country, and that a national park would add value to the existing active resources in the long term.
 Using every resource to the maximum would actually stain the whole idea of Icelandic energy with manipulation, greed, and disregard for our planet.”

-Andri Snær Magnason, writing in response to the question, “What would happen in your dream 2016?”
+– Andri Snær Magnason, writer, in response to the question “What would happen in your dream 2016?”

 “Iceland’s Highlands are considered one of the greatest wilderness areas still remaining in Europe.
 The aesthetic natural variety that unfolds in a few days’ trip in the central highland is unique: glaciers, glacial rivers, glacially sculpted landscapes, barren plateaus with wide horizon and an endless view, colorful geothermal areas, natural freshwater springs, lava fields, steep and odd shaped mountains and mountain ridges including unique tuff ridges, permafrost areas, and beautifully colored tundra vegetation.
 Conservation of the Icelandic Central Highland is of great importance.” – Steinar Kaldal, Hálendið

 “Being in the Highlands is a life-changing experience.
 It’s not quick, like having an epiphany—it’s something that slowly takes a hold of you.
 You can visit these places every year, every summer, every day, and you always see something different depending on the weather or how you feel.
 So it’s a very personal thing also.”